 You'll also love the Four Season Boston's beautiful public spaces and the luxurious rooms and suites, renowned service including complimentary transportation within 2 miles of the hotel (which easily gets you to Fenway Park, the Museum of Fine Arts, and TD Garden), and top-notch facilities, including a gorgeous indoor swimming pool.

-Like the Four Seasons, the Taj Boston has a superb location overlooking the Public Garden.
+Like the Four Seasons, The Newbury has a superb location overlooking the Public Garden.

-Walk out the door of the Taj and cross Arlington Street to the Public Garden.
+Walk out the door of the hotel and cross Arlington Street to the Public Garden.

-You'll find tons to enjoy in the luxurous Taj - with 273 splendid rooms and suites, the Taj epitomizes understated elegance.
+You'll find tons to enjoy in the luxurious Newbury - with 273 splendid rooms and suites, the Newbury epitomizes understated elegance.